Malpel/malpel-pathfinding/Documentation/Implementation.md

  Where E = number of edges, V = number of vertices.

  ### Jump Point Search
  While Dijkstra's algorithm and A* both were familiar before this project, Jump Point Search was a completely new algorithm.
 It does still follow the pseudocode above where applicable, since it is based on A*.
 This projects version is based on examples found in the original paper describing the algorithm, as well as other examples found online (for example).
 The path given by the program consists of the jump points only.
+Because of its unfamiliarity and scarce examples online, it may not behave as intented.
+For a supposed upgrade over A*, its performance is abysmal in some of the test maps, even getting badly beaten by Dijkstra's.
+This could be because the maps just happen to be tricky to compute for this algorithm, but it may be just a poor or even outright failed implementation of the algorithm.

  ## `pathfinding.domain`
  The implemented data structures `MinHeap`, `List`, and `Deque` don't offer the full functionality of their Java counterparts.
 Only the functions required by the search algorithms are implemented.

  ### `MinHeap`
  The `MinHeap` replaces the `java.util.PriorityQueue`.
 As its name implies, it is an implementation of a minimum heap.
 Because it is a balanced binary tree, its height is _O(log N)_, where _N_ is the number of vertices, or `Nodes`, in the tree.
 As such, the operations `add(Node)` and `poll()` take at most _O(log N)_ to reorder the tree.
 The `peek()` returns the minimum `Node` in the heap, found always at index 1, thus taking constant time _O(1)_.
-All this is true if it is implemented correctly, but since the `MinHeap` is a massive bottleneck, there are some problems with this implementation.
+All this is true if it is implemented correctly, but since the `MinHeap` is a massive bottleneck, there are possibly some problems with this implementation.

  ### `List`
  The array based `List` implementation offers only two functions, `add(Node)` and `get(int)`.
 Both work as expected, and in constant time _O(1)_.